garlictech/workflows/angular2/README.md

 ## Dependency management

-There are two files for dependencies: `package.json` and `package_project.json`.

-The `package.json` defines the project properties for NPM.
-Its dependencies sections may include packages, however, the Docker based build system ingnores this file.
-You should use the packages for local development only, to please your code editor: if you install the dependencies locally, the editor will find them and won't report 'undefined' errors, etc.

-The real dependencies should go to `package_project.json`.
+The dependencies should go to `package.json`, as usual.
 The build system will merge its content with the `package.json` file in the container, and install the project-specific packages as well.
 So, add those dependencies only that you cannot find in the container, for performance reasons.

+Mind, that only teh following keys are merged: `dependencies, peerDependencies, devDependencies, garlic`.

+However, you can should use the packages for local development as well, to please your code editor: if you install all the the required dependencies locally (both project-specific ones and the ones that the container provides), the editor will find them and won't report 'undefined' errors, etc.

+## Project types

+There are two project types: `site` and `module`.
+Site is a full-blown web site with `index.html`.
+Module is an Angular2 module, to be reused by other modules and sites.

+In case of modules, you can find a folder called `dev-site`.
+Here, you can build a test site for the module: you can test the functionalities in a real site, and you can use e2e test as well.
+The development site is not part of the module.

 ## Start development